 Inside: Is your child angry?
 The problem is not the emotion itself, but how your child learns to express that emotion.
 Teach your child how to manage their anger in healthy ways.
+The solution is healthy anger management.

 Honestly, I can’t remember what the situation was — but I do remember the look on my son’s face.